 - If you want to visit the nearby Nachalat Binyamin Market, then visit Carmel Market when Nachalat Binyamin Market is open, in other words, Tuesday or Friday.

-- And if you are looking to buy fresh produce at lower prices, then visit towards the end of the day.
+- And if you want fresh produce at lower prices, visit towards the end of the day.

-- In case you want to eat at the market, then visit during lunch or dinner time.
+- If you want to eat at the market, visit during lunch or dinner.

 Nearby Attractions

-Here are several nearby attractions that you can reach by foot:
+Here are several nearby attractions that you can reach on foot:

 - The beach